tairasoul/yahd2mm/README.md

 installer and updater

-general usability improvements (priority list preview, drag and drop on empty space to move mod to last position, etc.)
+general usability improvements (priority list preview, anything extra that comes up)

 maybe try to add support for reshade mods?
   - could be interesting to try